 Commonwealth Scholarships for citizens of developed Commonwealth countries (Australia, The Bahamas, Brunei Darussalam, Canada, Cyprus, Malta, and New Zealand) are offered for PhD and split-site PhD study in the UK.
-These scholarships are funded by the UK Department for Business, Innovation and Skills (BIS) in conjunction with UK universities.
+These scholarships are funded by the UK Department for Business, Innovation and Skills (BIS) and the Scottish Government, in conjunction with UK universities.

 You can apply for a Commonwealth Scholarship for the following levels of study:

-- Split-site, where the CSC supports one year’s study at a UK university as part of a PhD being undertaken in your home country
+- Split-site (PhD), where the CSC supports one year’s study at a UK university as part of a PhD being undertaken in your home country

 Applications are considered according to the following selection criteria: